RoboticRaven/horcrux-demonstrator/README.md

 ```

 The folder structure of this project has grown organically, thus not everything is optimally named. (refactoring is very tedious in node-red)
+As a consequence of this fact, the node-red specific folder under ``/mca-sp-bops/mca-data/lib`` folder is logically out of place, but there is no functional impact.

+TL;DR:
+The project can be characterized as a sum of the following:
+- the contents of the base folder such as:
+	- the ``docker-compose.yml`` containing the blueprint of the service
+	- a license file
+	- this readme.md

+- a project source folder (``/mca-sp-bops/``) that also holds the ephemeral data that is created at run-time consisting of:
+	- subfolders ``bops1-data, bops2-data, ipfs, issuer-data, mca-data`` represent the file root for the corresponding actors of the protocol
+	- subfolder ``static`` containing data that is delivered to the end-user (Front-End)
+	- subfolder ``mca-data/lib`` that contains the actual node-red code

+- a resources folder containing the following:
-- build-artifacts used to create our customized node-red image:
+	- build-artifacts used to create our customized node-red image at ``resources/nodeRed-customImage``:
 		- a dockerfile (containing the required project dependencies)
 		- a build-script to render an docker-image from the mentioned dockerfile
 		- a script for pushing the custom-image to dockerhub

-- a docker-compose file:
-	- referencing our customized alpine-based node-red image
-	- defining volume mappings that represent the storage-root of the different actors
-	- port mappings for the services to be reachable on the host
+		- a package.json to install custom libraries via npm after it's creation (in subfolder ``mca``)

 Development took place on a virtual machine inside VMWare Workstation Pro using the (at the time of development) most recent version of Ubuntu.
 It is recommended to the same or a comparable (*nix-like) setup.